Conditions + Treatments

 In 2010, I suffered a labral tear and continued to have problems with it ever since.
 I went to my local orthopaedic doctor for him to repair the torn labrum.
 In October 2017, I noticed my hip was acting up again, so I had another surgery to help repair the labral tear.
 I was in physical therapy for six weeks and I was still not feeling very good about my hip.

 In March 2018, I tore my labrum again, so I had another surgery to repair it.
 I went through the same rehab process and still felt like I wasn't getting any relief.
-I finally told my surgeon is going to get a second opinion because at that point, I felt like nothing was working.
+I finally told my surgeon that I was going to get a second opinion because, at that point, I felt like nothing was working.

 I had been to so many doctors to get here and I finally had an answer to why nothing was solving the issues I kept having.
 Dr. Ryan went on to explain that during PAO surgery he cuts the bone around the acetabulum and repositions the hip socket.
 When this was first explained to me, it scared me.
 It just seemed way too out there for me; however, I was confident in his skill and expertise.

 Dr. Ryan told me and my mom I was a candidate for the PAO procedure.
-Dr. Ryan recommended me to lose about 50 pounds beforehand to reduce surgery risks.
-At first, I was questioning how I was going to lose the weight with my hip problems, but Dr. Ryan encouraged me and gave me advice on how I could get there.
+Dr. Ryan recommended I lose about 50 pounds beforehand to reduce surgery risks.
+At first, I was questioning how I was going to lose weight with my hip problems, but Dr. Ryan encouraged me and gave me advice on how I could get there.